CiteBar

 u1727694232757's avatar u1727780115101's avatar u1727780083070's avatar u1727780071003's avatar u1727780020779's avatar

-No single entity can control the Bitcoin ecosystem 93%
+No single entity controls the network's development

 The immutability of blockchain data is not always guaranteed 57%